vanshanand34/code-editor-and-compiler/README.md

 ## API for code output

-[Piston]("https://emkc.org/api/v2/piston") API is used for running the code and get output
+[Piston]("https://emkc.org/api/v2/piston") API is used for running the code and generate output